This version: November 21 2024 11:55

 • Computational Statistics data sets and scripts

-• Chapter 1 Exercises:
+• Chapter 1 Exercises and sample quiz questions:

 1. Work out the details of the score moments for a sample of size \(n\) from the \(N(\mu,\sigma)\) distribution.